APLUS TERMS AND CONDITIONS

-1. It is your responsibility to have the registered child signed into the relevant programme on the appropriate aPlus documentation (sign in or sign out), on arrival and departure each day that they attend, and to notify aPlus staff if the child is absent on a day that they are booked to attend the Service. aPlus staff are not responsible for the registered child until they are signed into the programme and are not responsible for the child after they have been signed out of the programme, by you or your authorised representative.
+- It is your responsibility to have the registered child signed into the relevant programme on the appropriate aPlus documentation (sign in or sign out), on arrival and departure each day that they attend, and to notify aPlus staff if the child is absent on a day that they are booked to attend the Service. aPlus staff are not responsible for the registered child until they are signed into the programme and are not responsible for the child after they have been signed out of the programme, by you or your authorised representative.

-2. If the registered child does not meet the APlus policies for standards of behaviour or otherwise demonstrates inappropriate behaviour after guidance procedures have been implemented, aPlus reserves the right to suspend the child’s enrolment for a notified period or to exclude the child permanently from the programme.
-When requested by aPlus staff, you will immediately make arrangements to collect from the programme venue, a child who has been suspended or excluded.
+- If the registered child does not meet the aPlus policies for standards of behaviour or otherwise demonstrates inappropriate behaviour after guidance procedures have been implemented, aPlus reserves the right to suspend the child’s enrolment for a notified period or to exclude the child permanently from the programme.
+When requested by aPlus staff, you will immediately make arrangements to collect from the programme venue a child who has been suspended or excluded.

-3. aPlus has a Zero Tolerance Policy to address bullying, hitting, use of inappropriate language or disruption of the scheduled programme.
+- aPlus has a Zero Tolerance Policy to address bullying, hitting, use of inappropriate language or disruption of the scheduled programme.
 If a child presents a possible danger to any person, or repeatedly shows a lack of respect to staff by consistently failing to follow reasonable directions, the child may be suspended or permanently removed from the programme.
 If a child is removed from our programme for this reason, their behaviour may be reported to Oranga Tamariki - Ministry for Children. aPlus is legally required to follow the Ministry's guidelines in reporting suspicions of child abuse.

 - You will ensure that the registered child will not attend the programme if they are suffering from an infectious or communicable disease as identified by the Ministry of Health. aPlus staff will not accept a child at the programme if it appears to them that the child is suffering from an infectious or communicable disease, or in the opinion of the aPlus staff is too unwell to attend the programme.

-6. If the registered child is subject to suspension or exclusion from the programme or is withdrawn from the programme due to medical reasons, aPlus may disclose the child’s name and reasons for the suspension or exclusion to persons in control of the school or institution at which the programme is operated.
+- If the registered child is subject to suspension or exclusion from the programme or is withdrawn from the programme due to medical reasons, aPlus may disclose the child’s name and reasons for the suspension or exclusion to persons in control of the school or institution at which the programme is operated.

-IF YOUR CHILD HAS AN ADDITIONAL/MEDICAL NEEDS
+IF YOUR CHILD HAS ADDITIONAL/MEDICAL NEEDS

-3. You must provide your Child’s Medication to the aPlus staff if the registered child has a medical Action Plan that requires Medication to be administered.
+- You must provide your Child’s Medication to the aPlus staff if the registered child has a medical Action Plan that requires Medication to be administered.

 INJURIES AND PROPERTY DAMAGE

-1. aPlus is not liable for any personal injury, property damage, personal items (such as spectacles, jewellery and electronic devices), or other loss, due to any cause whatsoever, which is sustained by the registered child or their parent or guardian, as a result of participation in a programme activity (including excursions), unless the injury, damage or loss was caused by the proven negligence of aPlus, its directors or employees, except as otherwise expressly required by law.
+- aPlus is not liable for any personal injury, property damage, personal items (such as spectacles, jewellery and electronic devices), or other loss, due to any cause whatsoever, which is sustained by the registered child or their parent or guardian, as a result of participation in a programme activity (including excursions), unless the injury, damage or loss was caused by the proven negligence of aPlus, its directors or employees, except as otherwise expressly required by law.

-2. You will indemnify aPlus (including its directors, officers and employees) against any costs, expenses or liability incurred as a result of any injury to any other child, aPlus staff or any other person, or any loss or damage to property, which is caused by the registered child at the programme venue or at an excursion location.
+- You will indemnify aPlus (including its directors, officers and employees) against any costs, expenses or liability incurred as a result of any injury to any other child, aPlus staff or any other person, or any loss or damage to property, which is caused by the registered child at the programme venue or at an excursion location.

-1. The collection and use of any information about yourself or children attending aPlus programmes is governed by the Privacy Act 1993.
+- The collection and use of any information about yourself or children attending aPlus programmes is governed by the Privacy Act 2020.
 All information you provide to aPlus is stored in a safe, secure place.

-3. All private information that is no longer relevant to either aPlus or to you as the parent or guardian of a registered child in our programme, is collected and processed by a document destruction service.
+- All private information that is no longer relevant to either aPlus or to you as the parent or guardian of a registered child in our programme, is collected and processed by a document destruction service.
 Unless required by law, the lists held will not be disposed of or sold to any other person or company and remain for the exclusive use of aPlus.

-DROP OFF AND COLLECTION OF CHILD/REN
+DROP OFF AND COLLECTION OF CHILDREN

 Sign in and Sign Out

 All children attending an aPlus programme MUST be signed into Morning Care and Holiday Programmes on drop off to the centres, and signed out of After School Care and Holiday Programmes on pickup. aPlus is not permitted to release a child from the programme unless signed out by their parent or authorised caregiver who must be over 14 years of age. aPlus must be informed if a person other than those specified on enrolment will be collecting your child/ren.